 Students are encouraged to post general questions on topics taught in the class under the General Questions thread.
 The instructor and/or the TAs will respond to the questions.
 Other students are also encouraged to respond to the questions.
-Private questions should be sent to the TA via email.
+Private questions should be sent to the TA via e-mail.

-Everyone is busy, so please do not expect immediate responses to emails or discussion posts.
 The instructor and TAs will do our best to respond within 24 hours during the week and 48 hours on weekends.
 We will also do our best to grade assignments within one week of the due date.